Parzivalart3mis/rxguard/README.md

 - The antibiogram reflects a fictional hospital facility
 - Clinical scoring algorithms are simplified implementations of validated tools (Centor, PSI-lite) — not certified for clinical use
 - AI explanations are generated by a general-purpose LLM and have not been validated against clinical guidelines
+- FHIR integration is read-only — no write-back to EHR systems
-- No authentication, persistence, or real EHR integration
+- No user authentication or role-based access control
+- SQLite database is local-only and not persisted across deployments